 Tax planning is always an important aspect of financial planning.
 To maximize your income and wealth, it is important to have a solid plan to reduce your tax outgo.
 There are many provisions in the Income Tax Act where you can claim deductions and exemptions on the investments that you do.

-List of India’s most popular Tax Saving Schemes:
+List of India’s most popular Income Tax Saving Schemes:

 - Public Provident Fund (PPF)

 - Tax Saving Bank Fixed Deposit